rettersoft/docs/src/pages/docs/faq.md

 description: Frequently Asked Questions
 ---

-You can find answers to frequently asked questions on this page.
+You can find answers to frequently asked questions here.

 ---